 The type of treatment approach that’s best for you and your acne scars may be different than the approach that’s best for someone else.
 This is because the efficacy of any given technique can vary depending on the type of acne scars present.
 When it comes to acne scars, every individual patient will form scars in a unique way, there’s no “one size fits all” rule.
 In order to determine which cosmetic treatment will be most effective in the diminishment of acne scars, it’s important to first understand which variety of acne scars are present.
 Subcision is a very effective treatment approach for the right type of acne scar.
 During your consultation, Dr. Green will evaluate the type(s) of acne scars which are present and customize a skin care and acne scar treatment program to rejuvenate your skin and improve the cosmetic appearance of your acne scars.

-How can I get started with my acne scar treatment today?
+How can I get started with subcision for my acne scars today?

 Acne breakouts and residual acne scars can lower one’s self-esteem and make one self-conscious about their appearance.
 Oftentimes, it can be more challenging to remove acne scars than treating the acne breakout itself.
 There is a myriad of options available when it comes to the treatment of acne scars, each of which may be best suited to different kinds of acne scars.
 If you are bothered by the appearance of your acne scars and want to learn more about what treatment options will provide you with the best results, based on your skin type, skin tone, and the variety of acne scars you have, schedule a consultation with Dr. Michele Green.
 As a board-certified expert with over two decades of experience and a special interest in helping her patients with diminishing the appearance of their acne scars, Dr. Green is your guide to achieving smooth, clear, beautiful skin.
 Contact us online today or call 212-535-3088 to learn more about Dr. Green’s unique method of subcision for textural acne scars as well as to discover which acne scar treatments would be best for you.